 “In our messages, we also assure communities that the Ebola outbreak is not a hopeless situation.
 Ebola is treatable.
 Many patients survive if they receive proper care as soon as possible. ”

 Local radio stations have decided to continue broadcasting the song and educational spots as a contribution to the fight against Ebola in eastern DRC.
 Kasimu Bin Mussa, Director of Maniema Community Radio TV said “at the request of our listeners, we decided to continue broadcasting beyond the grant received from Harper Hill Global because the situation is serious.”
 He added that we would like to receive subsidies that will allow us to buy the fuel to extend the hours of operation of the radio and multiply the broadcasts, “he says.

 In a correspondence addressed to the Community Radio Maniema Libertés, Minos Bwanambele Kawaya, a member of one of the listeners’ clubs of this radio wrote the following about the song and the educational spots broadcast:

 “Congratulations to the Community Radio Maniema Libertés with its partners for having thought to give us information on the prevention and fight against the Ebola virus disease.
 We suggest you and your partners think about developing other awareness-raising strategies such as the use of actors and musicians in schools and public settings.
 This will allow people who do not have radios to also receive messages and strategies for Ebola prevention.
 Thank you for this message about the importance of hand washing that allows us to prevent several diseases.”

-Since May 2018, Harper Hill Global has provided over $2,000 in grants that distribute Ebola prevention messages through television, radio, text messaging and WhatsApp delivery.
+Since May 2018, Harper Hill Global has provided almost $3,000 in media production and broadcast grants that distribute Ebola prevention messages to communities most likely to be affected.
 Help us increase access to lifesaving information.
 Give now.
 Read more.